-1A.
+- 1A.
 The CBS bachelor degrees BSc in Business Administration and Information Systems and BA in Information Management give the right to admission to the MSc in Business Administration and Information Systems programme, even if there are a limited number of places offered.
 A precondition for this right to admission is that the applicant is admitted to this programme no later than three years after completion of the bachelor's degree.
-This right to admission can only be used once.

-(2) No other bachelor degrees from CBS or other universities give access to admission to this programme, see however subsection (5).

-(3) Admission to the MSc in Business Administration and Information Systems programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
-During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment:

-- 5 ECTS-points in Micro and/or Macro Economics - 25 ECTS-points in Business Administration - 30 ECTS-points in one or more of the following areas: - 1.
-Information technology

-- 2. Computer science
+This right to admission can only be used once. - (2) No other bachelor degrees from CBS or other universities give access to admission to this programme, see however subsection (5). - (3) Admission to the MSc in Business Administration and Information Systems programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
+During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment: - 5 ECTS-points in Micro and/or Macro Economics - 25 ECTS-points in Business Administration - 30 ECTS-points in one or more of the following areas: - 1.
+Information technology - 2.
+Computer science

 - 3. Programming

 - 4. Computer algorithms

 - 5. Information systems

 - 6. Information management

 - 7. Computer-mediated communication

 - 8. Information architecture and design

 - 9. Systems design

-(4) The requirements for language skills are available on CBS' homepage: cbs.dk/graduateadmission.
+- (4) The language requirement is English B with minimum grade level 6.0, see: cbs.dk/graduateadmission.

-(5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission.
+- (5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission.

-(6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission.
+- (6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission.

-(7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.
+- (7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.